 Advantages, and Some Considerations, for Using a Home Server

 At TechMikenNY, many of our customers are hobbyists or small business owners that are looking for an economical but powerful hosting solution to run out of their home or small office.
-After years of assisting and advising these customers, we have a tremendous familiarity with the advantages and considerations of having a home lab or home office server.
+After years of assisting and advising these customers, we have a tremendous familiarity with the advantages and considerations of buying a home server or home lab.
 Sharing what we know is what we are all about at TechMikeNY, so here are some key advantages, as well as some considerations and tips for a home server.

 - You have complete control over how your data and hosting is handled.
 With cloud service providers, you are subject to their whims and change in service.
 For example, some Dropbox customers were disappointed to find that Dropbox would no longer support Symlinks.
 These customers could do nothing about it since Dropbox controls the platform and the features.
 By having a home server, you have complete control over the functionality, settings, software – you name it.
 Furthermore, gaming servers allow you to control and customize all aspects of gameplay (Minecraft servers are a particularly popular game server genre).